France summons US Ambassador Kushner over 'unacceptable' letter about rising antisemitism

-WASHINGTON (AP) — France has summoned the American ambassador to Paris after the diplomat, Charles Kushner, wrote a letter to French President Emmanuel Macron alleging the country did not do enough to combat antisemitism.
+PARIS (AP) — France's foreign ministry officials met Monday with a representative of U.S. ambassador Charles Kushner after the American diplomat was summoned over his letter to French President Emmanuel Macron alleging the country did not do enough to combat antisemitism.

-France's foreign ministry issued a statement Sunday announcing it had summoned Kushner to appear Monday at the French Ministry for Europe and Foreign Affairs and that his allegations “are unacceptable.”

-The White House did not immediately respond to a message seeking comment.
-State Department spokesperson Tommy Pigott on Sunday evening said it stood by Kushner's comments, adding: "Ambassador Kushner is our U.S. government representative in France and is doing a great job advancing our national interests in that role.”
+Monday's meeting took place after Paris rejected Kushner’s criticism as “unacceptable” and announced it had summoned him.
+Since the diplomat was absent, French officials met with the embassy’s No. 2 in his stead.

 The summoning of the ambassador is a formal and public notice of displeasure.